viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 To use the XADC, you need to instantiate an [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) in your HW design.
 If you don't need to modify the XADC configuration during runtime, you can do all the needed setup in the XADC Wizzard IP configuration.
-Alternatively, you can configure XADC by calling functions defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
-This allows you to change the configuration during runtime (e.g., switching between the channels).
+Alternatively, you can configure XADC by calling functions defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h) (this applies to programs running in PS and XADC Wizard configured to have AXI4Lite interface).
+Functions from [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h) allow you to change the configuration during runtime (e.g., switching between the channels).
 We will use this method of configuration in this tutorial.
+If you need to control the XADC from FPGA logic, the use of the [dynamic reconfiguration port](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Dynamic-Reconfiguration-Port-DRP-Timing) (DRP) interface is recommended.
+DRP is outside of the scope of this tutorial.

 The Zynq 7000 XADC can run in several operating modes, see the [relevant chapter](https://docs.amd.com/r/en-US/ug480_7Series_XADC/XADC-Operating-Modes) of the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC).
 In this tutorial, we will use the simplest one, the Single Channel Mode.